- About OTRU

 - Resource Centre

-This Reading List is a selection of journal articles, online reports and other web-based material on the topic of Youth and Tobacco Use.
+The Smokeless Tobacco Reading List is a brief selection of journal articles, online reports and other web-based material.
 Its purpose is to provide readers with an introduction and overview of available literature on the topic.
-Major Subject Headings include: Initiation of Smoking, Influences, Prevalence, Specific Population Groups, Use of Other Products, Prevention, Media Campaigns, Youth Access, and Cessation.
+Topic areas covered include: Advertising, Sales; Harm Reduction; Health Effects; Quitting Smokeless Tobacco and Other Forms of Smokeless Tobacco.

 This update provides a brief overview of smoking prevalence and exposure to secondhand smoke in Ontario based on the findings of the recently released 2013 Canadian Community Health Survey.
 The last significant change in smoking prevalence was between 2008 and 2009 for the 12+ age group, and 2010-2011 for the 12-19 year age group.
 Smoking prevalence did not change from the previous year for either age group.
 Ontarians continue to have some exposure to secondhand smoke in public places, in vehicles and in homes.
 Exposure to secondhand smoke did not significantly change from the 2012 estimates.

 This newsletter is the first of a series of four from OTRU’s Knowledge and Evaluation Support Team for 2014-2015.
 It outlines OTRU’s knowledge and evaluation support services for Ontario’s Public Health Units, Tobacco Control Area Networks, and other tobacco Transfer Payment Agencies.
 The newsletter also highlights current projects and provides more details about some of the reports OTRU has recently completed through the project.